kite03/AutoRoyale/README.md

 Yeah, you can.
 Using this bot breaks the [terms of service.](https://supercell.com/en/terms-of-service/) I am not responsible if you get banned for using this bot.

-(None of us have been banned yet though)

 ## 📱 Can I use this on my phone?

 No.